Query complexity of generalized Simon's problem: Algorithm and upper bound

-This randomized algorithm gives an intuitive guess on the upper bound of query complexity.
-However, it seems hard to derandomize it directly.
-Therefore, we give an ingenious construction of the query set to ensure that a generating set of $S$ can be found in Algorithm \ref{al:main}, which is based on group theory and a divide-and-conquer subroutine (i.e., Algorithm \ref{al:findGroup}).
+In this section, we introduce and analyze Algorithm \ref{al:main}.
 The main idea of Algorithm \ref{al:main} is as follows.
-First, we try to obtain two subgroups $A,B$ such that the elements between $A$ and $B$ do not collide.
+First, we try to obtain two subgroups $A,B$ such that the elements between $A$ and $B$ do not collide by calling Algorithm \ref{al:findGroup}.
 We may find some collisions in this process.
 Second, we try to find some other collisions between $B$ and cosets of $A$.
 By the above collisions, we make sure that a generating set of $S$ will be found.